appreciated/vaadin-app-layout/README.md

 # vaadin-app-layout
-A port of polymer app-layout
+A port of VAADIN.polymer app-layout